radiant-ai/BAuthBridge/README.md

 ### Notes
 - Only latest Waterfall/Paper is supported
 ### Installation
-- Drop the jar file into plugins folder of Waterfall and Paper
+- Drop the jar file into plugins folder of Waterfall and Paper AUTH server
+- Specify auth server name and lobby server name in the config file in waterfall